-Children transitioning to oral intake may require a modified diet.
+Children transitioning to oral intake may need a modified diet.
 Your child’s speech pathologist will assess your child’s oro-motor and swallowing skills and make recommendations.

 Modifications can be made to fluids and foods so that they are easier and safer to swallow.
 If your child is put on a modified diet by your speech pathologist, it is important that the recommended modifications are followed closely.